RaisanenMarkus/csharp/docs/part5/part5-1.md

 }
 ```

-Once we've created the ClockHand class, our clock becomes clearer.
-Now, printing the clock, i.e. the clock hand, is straightforward, and the hand's progression is hidden away in the ClockHand class.
-Since the hand's return to the beginning happens automatically with the help of the upper-limit variable defined by the ClockHand class, the way the hands work together is slightly different than in the program implementation that uses integers.
+Once we've created the ClockHand class our clock becomes clearer.
+Now printing the clock hand is straightforward and the hand's progression is hidden away in the ClockHand class.
+Since the hand's return to the beginning happens automatically with the help of the upper limit variable defined by the ClockHand class, the way the hands work together is slightly different than in the program implementation that uses integers.
 The program that used integers looked at whether the value of the integer that represented the clock hand exceeded the upper limit, after which its value was set to zero and the value of the integer representing the next clock hand was incremented.
-Using clock-hand objects, the minute hand advances when the second hand's value is zero, and the hour hand advances when the minute hand's value is zero.
+Using clock hand objects the minute hand advances when the second hand's value is zero and the hour hand advances when the minute hand's value is zero.

 ```cs
 static void Main(string[] args)